Saddle Brook Boy Charged With Carjacking His Mom

 Lt.
 Leigh Cadigan and Officers Adam Georgaros, Peter Romero and Marcos Torres took the boy into custody and recovered the vehicle about two hours later, the captain said.

-They signed a delinquency complaint charging the boy with carjacking that will be heard behind closed doors of the Family Part of Superior Court in Hackensack.
+They signed a delinquency complaint charging the boy with carjacking that will be heard behind closed doors in the Family Part of Superior Court in Hackensack.

 "Officers contacted several agencies to assist with the well-being of the son, and the family situation in general," Zotollo said.
 "The Saddle Brook Police Department will continue to assist in this regard.